What kind of ryokan is Muromachi Yutone Kyokoyado?

 電話番号 075 342 6226

-Alternatively, it takes 5min on foot from Gojo Station.
-Go out from Exit 2 to the ground and walk 300 meters until you see Aranvert Hotel Kyoto.
-Turn right at the corner and walk about 200 meters to the right side.
+Alternatively, from the nearest Gojo Station, a 5-minute walk.
+Take Exit 2 to the ground level, and walk 300 meters, and you will see Aranvert Hotel Kyoto.
+Turn right at the corner, walk about 200 meters, and you will see a machiya-style ryokan (traditional Japanese inn) with a brown curtain on the right.

-Then if you take a walk from Kyoto Station, it takes 20 to 25min.
-It’s not far from Kyoto Station, but it’s a bit far to walk with your luggage.
+Also, the walk from Kyoto Station will take about 25-30 minutes.
+It is not that far from Kyoto Station, but it is a bit far to walk with luggage.

 Rooms I would recommend?